jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+An example of the final output is shown below:

+** add image of final lane line output ***

 [//]: # (Image References)

 [image1]: ./examples/undistort_output.png "Undistorted"